IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

 ### Input arguments ###

-???+ input "start_date"
+???+ input "start"

-    The date of the first value in the `values`.
+    The time period of the first value in the `values`.

 ???+ input "values"